hashbbg/bbgcomp2/README.markdown

 #### Selecting a Genre for the competition

 The competition will be based on a single genre for all entrants.
-That genre will be randomly selected from the _Genre List_ below on jan 1st, at midday GTM.
+That genre will be randomly selected from the _Genre List_ below on jan 1st, at midday GMT.

 If you want to see another game genre on that list, ask for it at #bbg or tweet at me (@hughfdjackson).